 Register now and grab your free ultimate anatomy study guide!

-Anatomy, definition and function of the scapula, also known as shoulder blade.
+Anatomy, bony landmarks and function of the scapula, also known as shoulder blade.

 Hello, everyone!
 It’s Matt from Kenhub.
 And in this tutorial, we will discuss the anatomy, definition, and function of the scapula.